 Perhaps your timeline to buy a new home isn’t as flexible and you can’t wait to pay off your student loans first.
 Or maybe you’d prefer to work toward both financial goals simultaneously, and your debt-to-income ratio isn’t an issue.
 Saving up for a down payment and paying off your student loans at the same time is definitely doable.

 Start off with a bare-bones budget.
 Cut any discretionary spending, from cable TV to Happy Hour with friends, even shopping for clothing.
-After you’ve made all your non-discretionary spends, like groceries, rent, and utilities, split the rest between your down payment fund and your student loan payments.
+After you’ve made all your non-discretionary spending, like groceries, rent, and utilities, split the rest between your down payment fund and your student loan payments.

 You may want to allocate a bit more to one debt.
 For example, if you have a credit card with a high-interest rate, focus on paying that off first.
 Then put the money saved on interest toward your down payment and your other debt, including student loan debt.

 Other tips to work toward both goals at the same time: Put the funds for your down payment in a separate or hard-to-access bank account, so you won’t be tempted to spend it; have both your monthly savings goal and your student loan payment automatically deducted from your checking account each month; or work on refinancing and consolidating your student loans to get a better interest rate or payment plan.

 When deciding whether to pay off your student loans or save up for a down payment, many factors—such as other debt, your credit score, and the interest rates on both your student loans and your mortgage—will play into your decision.
-Consider the below next steps if you’re still stumped.
+Consider these next steps if you’re still stumped.

 - Calculate your debt-to-income ratio to see if it’s the acceptable range to qualify for a mortgage.
 Then use a mortgage calculator to find out how much you’d prequalify for, and what your monthly mortgage payments might be.
 An online mortgage calculator can help you determine this number.